polkadot-developers/polkadot-docs/develop/toolkit/api-libraries/papi.md

     )
     ```

-- To directly query a **Runtime API**, you can use the `query` property and access the API you need, for example:
+- To directly query a **Runtime API**, you can use the `apis` interface and access the API you need, for example:

     ```typescript
     const metadata = await typedApi.apis.Metadata.metadata()